Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

-where $\lambda$ is a trade-off parameter.
+where $\lambda$ (in this context) is a trade-off parameter.
 The above is generally implemented by simultaneous gradient descent.
-We remark that this is easily accomplished by incorporating a Gradient Reversal Layer (GRL) between $r_\theta$ and $d_\mu$ \citep{ganin2015unsupervised}.
+We remark a solution to this optimization problem is easily approximated by incorporating a Gradient Reversal Layer (GRL) between $r_\theta$ and $d_\mu$ \cite{ganin2015unsupervised}.